Skip to content

 Research interests: Human factors in software engineering, live streaming software development, software communities

-What I do in my spare time: I love crafting - I do a lot of fiber arts with rug tufting and needle felting (even sell my art on the weekends), cooking, gardening, videogames (mostly PC), and autocross!
+What I do in my spare time: I love crafting - I do a lot of fiber arts with rug tufting and needle felting (I have my first solo show in January 2025 at a local Charleston Gallery), cooking, gardening, video games (mostly PC), and autocross!

 • Sahand Liasi